massiminoe/Workshop-6/README.md

   <img src="Gifs/task_5.gif" width="100%">
 </p>

-#### 6. Multiple waves (extension)
+#### 6. Multiple waves

-To add in some difficulty progression, extend the game such that there is more than one wave of enemy cubes.
+Extend the game such that there is more than one wave of enemy cubes.
 When a wave is destroyed, the next one should be spawned after a short delay.
 Like in the previous task, display some transient status text that informs the player of an incoming wave of enemies, and/or give them kudos for clearing a wave.

 One approach would be to create copies of the **SwarmManager** object, which are initially inactive.
 Create another object/component called **WaveManager** which